India is profiling Kashmir mosques, raising new surveillance fears

 The region’s main mosque, Srinagar’s Jamia Masjid, was shut for nearly two years in the aftermath of the 2019 move, and still sees frequent closures and limits on the number of people allowed to congregate for Eid prayers.

 India says the restrictions are temporary, calling them preventive measures to maintain law and order and curb “cross-border militancy” – a reference to Pakistan’s alleged support for Kashmiri rebels.
-Pakistan rejects India’s allegation, saying it provides only diplomatic backing to the Kashmiris’ struggle for self-determination and independence from New Delhi’s rule.
+Pakistan rejects India’s allegation, saying it provides only diplomatic backing to the Kashmiris’ struggle for self-determination.

 A political analyst told Al Jazeera the profiling of mosques raises serious questions about privacy and religious freedom.